The Best How to Put on a Motorcycle Helmet Strap

 Measuring Your Head

-To ensure your Helmet is fitted correctly, measure the circumference of your head, approximately 1 inch above your eyebrows.
-This measurement will help you determine the proper size for your Helmet according to the size chart provided by the manufacturer.
+To ensure your Helmet is fitted correctly, measure your head circumference approximately 1 inch above your eyebrows.
+This measurement will help you determine the correct size for your Helmet using the manufacturer’s size chart.

 Trying on Helmets